|Year of offer||2018|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

 This subject will introduce students to the interrelationships among marine organisms and the ocean they live in and how these interactions are changing as a consequence of human activities.
 Topics covered include: ocean circulation, productivity and the impacts of climate change; coastal upwelling, food web dynamics and the impacts of fishing; coastal currents, species ranges and the effects of introduced marine pests; and land-sea connections, nutrient cycling and toxic algal blooms.
-How to study the interactions between the ocean and its flora and fauna will be investigated through a compulsory weekend field excursion on 19 and 20 March to Thirteenth Beach, Barwon Heads.
+How to study the interactions between the ocean and its flora and fauna will be investigated through a compulsory weekend field excursion on either Saturday 24th or Sunday 25th of March to Thirteenth Beach, Barwon Heads.

 The objectives of this subject are to: